jadielam/scientific-workflows/README.md

 # Pingo
-*Pingo* is a workflow scheduler to manage Hadoop jobs that takes away the burden of managing the storage of intermediate output of computations from the humans.
-Specifically, when storage space is constrained, Pingo decides what intermediate storage to keep and which one to delete depending on the optimization objective of the decision algorithm being used.
+*Pingo* is a smart workflow scheduler to manage Hadoop jobs. *Pingo* takes away the burden of managing the storage of intermediate output of computations from the humans.
+Specifically, when storage space is constrained, *Pingo* decides what intermediate storage to keep and which one to delete depending on the optimization objective of the decision algorithm being used.
 But Pingo is more than a test bed for optimization algorithms that attempt to find optimal solutions to the data reuse problem under storage constraints.
 It also provides the following functionality and contributions: